bhavik-singhi/Atliq-Hardware-Business-Insights/README.md

 business questions from the ad hoc requests.
 These insights will be used by Executive as top management to improve decision-making.

-## Task:
-- Run SQL queries to answer the 10 ad hoc business requests.
-- Analyze the data and identify key insights that respond to the needs of the business.
-- Create a presentation that clearly shows these insights in a way that top-level management can easily understand and use for decision-making.

 ## Data Source:

 A sql sump file is provided by Codebasics, which I have imported into MySQL Workbench and have got access the database named *_gdb023_* (atliq_hardware_db).
 It includes six main tables: